|[ Main index » Bicycle components tests » Bicycle lighting analysis: Headlamps, taillamps, dynamos, and more||]|

 Here's a list of essentials when examining bicycle lamps (I mentioned most of these points already on 2007.09.20 on the forum of the dutch bicycling magazine Fiets, i.e. http://forum.fiets.nl, in a discussion on lighting):

-From all the testing and analysing that did, I identified lots of problems, and shared that information on this site and with manufacturers but almost none even responded and only 1 bicycle light maker was interested, Philips (but only because the person responsible for esp. marketing at that time was interested in really using my suggestions to make better lamps)...
-As the guy responsible for marketing Nuvinci in NL found out: The bicycle inducstry is extremely conservative and thus disinterested in improvements...
+From all the testing and analysing that did, I identified lots of problems, and shared that information on this site and with manufacturers but almost none even responded and only 1 bicycle light maker was interested, which was Philips (but only because the person responsible for esp. marketing at that time was interested in really using my suggestions to make better lamps)...
+As the guy responsible for marketing Nuvinci in NL found out: The bicycle industry is extremely conservative and thus disinterested in improvements/new technology...

 For the determination of visibility and what happens with direct light into the eye (a lens with photoreceptors behind it), are used:

 Example: When lamp 1 has the same amount of lux as lamp 2, but lights up an area twice as large (assuming homogenous distribution of light, so each spot gets the same amount of light) then lamp 1 has an output twice that of lamp 2, i.e. the lumen number is twice as high.